jpt/font-scripts/README.md

 # Font Scripts

 Scripts/plugins for various font ecosystems.
-Temporarily Glyphs-only.
+Temporarily limited to Glyphs.

-Adding new Glyphs 3 plugins as I create them.
+Glyphs 2 scripts are no longer maintained, in favor of Glyphs 3.
+I'm adding new Glyphs 3 scripts as I create them.
+Issues and PRs welcome!

-The plugins in the Glyphs 2 folder are no longer maintained.

 ## License